 Does your firm rely upon Microsoft Office properties, such as Author and Company within MS Word?
 Do you have Custom Properties such as Disposition, Document Number, or Security Classification?
 Do you need to have those properties migrate from the document to the related Content Suite attributes when the document is added to Content Suite?
 If so, PowerTools for Documents can help.

 Many firms create standard document templates, formats that authors are to use.
 These templates often include embedded Microsoft Office Properties that are in turn related to the firms' Active Directory - the properties are automatically populated from data managed in Active Directory, such as the Author's name, Security Classification and Company name.
-In a similar manner, the data in the document's Microsoft Office Properties can be assigned to the related Content Server Attributes when the document is added to Content Server (or updated in Content Server).
+In a similar manner, the data in the document's Microsoft Office Properties can be assigned to the related Content Suite Attributes when the document is added to Content Suite (or updated in Content Suite).
 Automating this data transfer frees users from keying the data and assures the firm that critical data about documents is retained throughout the document's life cycle.

-If you'd like to automatically tag documents as they're added to Content Server, take a look at PowerTools for Documents - and quit doing manual data entry!
+If you'd like to automatically tag documents as they're added to Content Suite, take a look at PowerTools for Documents - and quit doing manual data entry!
 Contact usfor a demo or, better yet, an evaluation license.